Sindhujav18/Flink-RT-Kafka-Java/README.md

 ## Demonstration

 #### Vineetha Yenugula
-In our project i have choosen to work on Flink where i need to extract data from datasets using Flink.
+In our project i have used a simple Flink job to show how to integrate Apache Kafka to Flink using the Flink Connector for Kafka.

+- You can find the detailed information like prerequisites, commands and how to run an application in my [Repo_Link](https://github.com/vineetha1996/rt-flink-kafka-java/blob/main/README.md)